 Australian seasons are all wrong.

-As a kid I was fascinated by the idea of the English trying to establish crops in their Australian colony and not knowing the seasons were the opposite.
-I am sure I was taught this is school – but it seems unlikely.
+As a kid, I was fascinated by the idea of the English trying to establish crops in their Australian colony and not knowing the seasons were the opposite.
+I am sure I was taught this in school – but it seems unlikely.
 They had been out and about colonising for long enough to at least know summer was in December.
 But what of the actual vagaries of the seasons?

 Indigenous communities describe the seasons based on what they observe and experience.
 Dr Tim Entwisle considered these descriptions and his own experiences in his book Sprinter and Sprummer.
 He proposes five seasons for southern Australia.